-I am a multi-passionate Haitian actress, director, and visual artist.
-You may know me from Chicago Fire, Chicago Med, Empire Discovery World, and Stratford Shakespeare Festival's Macbeth HD.
+I am a multi-passionate Haitian actress, director, podcast host and visual artist.
+You may know me from Chicago Fire, Chicago Med, Empire, Discovery World, and Stratford Shakespeare Festival's Macbeth HD.

 I've had the immense pleasure of studying abroad six times while achieving a BFA from Cornish College of the Arts, MFA from ART/MXAT at Harvard University, certificate in classical theatre from the British American Drama Academy in Oxford, England.